fractalego/wafl/documentation/source/wafl_init.rst

 This rule is activated when the user says "bring yourself online", and the action is for the machine to say "Hello there!".

-- The functions.py file contains the functions that can be used in the rules.wafl file.
+- The `functions.py` file contains the functions that can be used in the `rules.wafl` file.

 - The `events.py` file contains the event generation functions.
   For example, there is a function that returns the time and one that returns the data.
   These functions are executed every minute and may be used to activate one of the rules.

-- start_llm.sh is a script that starts the LLM locally.
+- `start_llm.sh` is a script that starts the LLM locally.
   It simply starts a docker container with the LLM image.

-The start_llm.sh file contains the command to start the LLM locally.
-The testcases.txt file contains the test cases that can be used to test the LLM.
+- The `testcases.txt` file contains the test cases that can be used to test the LLM.